degree-vs-bootcamp-ROI/ETL-Project/README.md

 The final data was stored in a `Mongo` database, which was used to print our Indeed results.
 We chose to limit the number of results chosen to 300, because the 18,000 results we had saved would take too long to load on our page.

 ## Final Results & Analysis
+*Consideration: Even though we placed job postings and Covid cases on top of each other we should consider prior Covid spikes and dips as affecting future job postings.
+So, the dip in Covid cases 19 days ago in CA might account for the spike in job postings 17 days, and the subsequent spike in Covid cases 17 days ago might account for the dip in job postings 13 days ago.*
 ### USA
 ![USA-COVID](view/static/img/COVID19-CASES-USA.png) ![USA-Jobs](view/static/img/JOB-POSTINGS-USA.png)
+![USA-COVID-Jobs](view/static/img/JOBS-COVID-USA.png)
 <br>From the graphs provided, it is clear, that as new cases of COVID-19 goes up the job postings are, overall, going down.
-![USA-COVID-Jobs](view/static/img/JOBS-COVID-USA.png)